ervandew/eclim/src/doc/content/vim/faq.rst

 - **How to I tell eclim which eclipse workspace to use?**

-  If you are running windows, then you can start eclimd like so:
+  To configure the workspace you can start eclimd like so:

     ::